pSpaces/Programming-with-Spaces/tutorial-concurrent-programming.md

 We have seen the following coordination patterns:
 - Producer/consumer: use a tuples space as a bag of tasks.
 Producers put tuples representing tasks; consumers get tuples representing tasks.
-- Locks: use a tuple to represent the exclusive right to access the tuple space (or a part of it).
+- Global locks: use a tuple to represent the exclusive right to access the tuple space (or a part of it).
 Only the process with the tuple can access the space.
+- Multiple-readers/single-writer locks: use a counter and two locks to allow for multiple process to search for tuples concurrently, or one process to update the tuple space.
 - Barriers: use tuples to count how many processses have reached some status in their computation.

 A complete example for this chapter can be found [here](https://github.com/pSpaces/goSpace-examples/blob/master/tutorial/fridge-1/main.go).